Boat & Marine

 Common boat insurance questions

-These are the questions boat owners ask most often, whether you are berthed in Auckland's Hauraki Gulf, cruising the Bay of Islands, or launching from a Tauranga boat ramp.
+These are the questions we hear most often from boat owners.
+Does not matter if you are berthed in the Hauraki Gulf, cruising the Bay of Islands, or launching from a Tauranga boat ramp.
 If your question is not here, request a callback and we will be in touch.

 Do I need boat insurance in New Zealand?